 Aims and scope

-Latin American Economic Review (LAER) aims to be the leading general interest journal on topics relevant to Latin America.
+Latin American Economic Review aims to be the leading general interest journal on topics relevant to Latin America.
 The journal welcomes high-quality theoretical and quantitative papers on economic, social and political-economy issues with a regional focus.
 Articles presenting new data bases or describing structural reforms within a rigorous theoretical framework will also be considered.
 A few (illustrative) examples of topics that may be of special interest to this journal include: inflation, informal sector, corruption, crime, drug policy, unions, social exclusion, price controls, energy and environmental policy, natural resources, and technology transfer.

 Why publish your article in Latin American Economic Review?